 An organizational unit that sells and distributes products, negotiates terms of sale, and is responsible for these transactions.

-What is Distribution Channel
+What is the Distribution Channel

 The channel through which materials or services reach customers.
 Typical distribution channels include Internet sales, wholesale, retail, and direct sales.
 You can assign a distribution channel to one or more sales organizations.
 A customer can be delivered from multiple distribution channels.
-A material master record can be maintained with different sales organization and distribution channel views, allowing different data to be accessed—for example, the delivering plant.
+A material master record can be maintained with the different sales organization and distribution channel views, allowing different data to be accessed—for example, the delivering plant.

 What is a Division